 To follow instructions provided for this scenario, you should use an environment with two logical sites:

-- Management site is a location where Veeam Availability Console is deployed.
+- Management site is a location where Veeam Service Provider Console is deployed.

 - Client site is a location where client computers reside.
 On this site, you will need to choose several Microsoft Windows computers (physical or virtual, servers or workstations) where you will install Veeam backup agents.